mohitpatel-del/mohitpatel-del/README.md

 Here are some of the technologies and tools I work with:

-- Programming Languages: [List of Programming Languages]
+- Programming Languages: [javaScript, JAVA, Python]
-- Frameworks: [List of Frameworks]
+- Frameworks: [Flask, Bootstrap]
-- Tools: [List of Tools]
+- Tools: [Intellij IDEA, VS Code]

 ## GitHub Stats